microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 functional-tests             Run functional tests to check the processing pipeline is working
 ```

-Information about out of the box Autoscale and App Service SKU's can be found [here](/docs/deployment/autoscale_sku.md)

 ## Configure authentication and authorization

 If you have chosen to enable authentication and authorization for your deployment by setting the environment variable `REQUIRE_WEBSITE_SECURITY_MEMBERSHIP` to `true`, you will need to configure it at this point.
 Please see [Known Issues](/docs/knownissues.md#error-your-adminstrator-has-configured-the-application-infoasst_web_access_xxxxx-to-block-users) section for guidance on how to configure.